Writings

 Understanding psychological trauma

 The word trauma gets thrown around a lot these days.
-As a trauma therapist, many people come to me “to do trauma work”.
-Broadly speaking, psychological trauma happens when a person witnesses or experiences a negative event that is so overwhelming...
+As a trauma therapist, many people come to me “to do trauma work” or "to process past traumas" or "for trauma recovery/healing".
+Broadly speaking, psychological trauma happens when a person...

 I love the word “transcendent” and all its derivations, like transcendentalist, transcendental meditation, and the psychological concept of the transcendent function.
 The International Cambridge Dictionary defines transcend as “to go beyond or rise...